 - Make the cake: Using a handheld or stand mixer with a paddle attachment, beat the butter on high until creamy – about 1 minute.
 Add granulated and brown sugars and beat on medium-high speed until creamed, about 2-3 minutes.
 Add eggs and vanilla.
 Beat on medium speed until everything is completely combined, about 2 full minutes.
 Scrape down the sides and bottom of the bowl as needed.

 - In a large bowl, whisk together the flour, baking powder, and salt.
 Slowly add the dry ingredients to the wet ingredients.
 Beat on low speed for 5 seconds, then beat in the milk, lemon zest, and lemon juice *just* until combined.
 Toss the blueberries with 1 Tablespoon of flour and gently fold into the batter.
 Batter is extremely thick.
 Do not over-mix.
 Over-mixing will lead to a tough, dense textured crumb.

-- Spoon batter evenly into 3 prepared cake pans.
-If only using 2 cake pans, your bake time will be longer.
-Bake the three layers for about 21-25 minutes or until a toothpick inserted in the center comes out clean.
+- Spoon batter evenly into prepared cake pans.
+Bake for about 21-25 minutes or until a toothpick inserted in the center comes out clean.
 (8 inch cakes take closer to 25 minutes.)
 Remove from the oven and allow to cool completely in the pan before assembling and frosting.